Making Every Drop Count

 - Paths and driveway cover 26.5%

 - The rainwater tank roof covers 38.5 sq metres, or 4.7% of the property

-The remaining 1% unaccounted for includes a 3 sq metre, raised gravel plunge bed for growing potted succulents, which drains all water, and occupies 0.36% of the site.
+The remaining 1% unaccounted for includes a 3 sq metre, raised, gravel-filled plunge bed for growing potted succulents.
+It drains all water, and occupies 0.36% of the site.

 STEP BY STEP

 Originally the roof shed all rainwater directly onto the garden.
-The garden then shed water, carrying soil and any nutrients with it into our street.
-The street’s stormwater enters Wynnum Creek, adding to peak storm flows and pollution.
+The garden then shed water, carrying soil and nutrients into our street.
+Street stormwater then enters Wynnum Creek, adding to peak stormwater flows and pollution entering Moreton Bay.

 A 21,000 litre rainwater tank collects roof water.
-The 150 sq metre roof collects 150 litres for each 1mm of rain that falls and using rainwater for drinking, washing and gardening means that we are reducing our consumption of drinking water too.
+The 150 sq metre roof collects 150 litres for each 1mm of rain that falls.
+Using rainwater for drinking, washing, cooking (and occasionally gardening) means we are reducing our consumption of town drinking water.